Helmuthn/trajectory_manifold/docs/source/usage.rst

 Note that jax installation is a bit more specialized and requires selection dependent on your particular system.
 Thus, it is advised that you install it before this package.

+This tutorial additionally uses the library `optax <https://github.com/deepmind/optax>`_ for gradient-based optimization.

 Problem Setup
 -------------

 The key insight in this project is to interpret forecasting of ODE based systems as a reparameterization of the state estimation problem.
-Throughout the remainder of the quickstart page, we demonstrate a method to do minimum mean squared error estimation on the manifold of solutions to a differential equation.
+Throughout the remainder of the quickstart page, we demonstrate a method to do minimum mean squared error estimation (MMSE) on the manifold of solutions to a differential equation.

 In this example, we will use the Lotka-Volterra system, provided in the